 Installing cruise control on your current motorcycle

-Cruise control can be installed on any motorcycle, but it would not make sense if you have manual transmission as the rider will need to shift gears manually.
+Cruise control can be installed on any motorcycle, but it would not make sense if you have a manual transmission as the rider will need to shift gears manually.
 In addition, cruise control could interfere with safety features such as ABS and TC (Traction Control).
-So be careful when choosing your motorcycle for cruise control installation.
+So be careful when choosing your motorcycle for installing this unit.

 Is it expensive to install cruise control on my motorcycle?